Set up your account

-We recommend adding all the resources you plan to include in the software (you have unlimited seats during your trial), but only send invitations for your core group of 10,000ft testers.
+We recommend adding all the resources you plan to include in the software (you have unlimited seats during your trial), but only send invitations to your core group of Resource Management testers.

 2. While only first and last names are required to add a person, you can add more properties later on to filter or group your team.

 Once all of your people are added, you can immediately invite them to your account or hold off and do this later on.
-When invited, they’ll receive an email to accept your invitation and create a login.
-Some examples of additional properties you can add are locations (city, county, team, etc.), bill rates, utilization targets, and any other Custom Fields that your organization uses to group people, such as skill sets, the person’s manager, certifications, etc.
+They’ll receive an email to accept your invitation and create a login.
+Some additional properties you can add are locations (city, county, team, etc.), bill rates, utilization targets, and any other Custom Fields that your organization uses to group people, such as skill sets, the person’s manager, certifications, etc.

 3. When all of your people are added, you can immediately invite them to your account or hold off and do this later on.

-When staffing a project, you don’t always know who will be needed for your projects.
+When staffing a project, you don’t always know who you'll need for your projects.
 Setting up Placeholder Resources gives you the flexibility to hold a project assignment without having a specific person to assign it to.

-We recommend adding about 2-5 projects during your trial so you can focus your time on fully building them out to test and understand how your process maps to 10,000ft.
+We recommend adding about 2-5 projects during your trial, so you can focus your time on building them out to test and understand how your process maps to Resource Management.
 As with the bulk people import, be sure to complete all columns and remove any pesky extra spaces that can show up before or after your values.

-Now that you’ve added the basics of each project you’ll be using to test 10,000ft, you can build them out in more detail on the Project Page with phases, budgets, team members, and tasks.
+Now that you’ve added the basics of each project you’ll be using to test Resource Management; you can build them out in more detail on the Project Page with phases, budgets, team members, and tasks.

-Now that all your Account Settings are determined and your people and a few projects are added, it’s time to take a look at the schedule to see who’s working on what, when people will become available, when projects are coming up, and more.
+You have Account Settings, people, and a few projects.
+Look at the schedule to see who’s working on what, when people will become available, when projects are coming up, and more.

 TIP: Collapse the schedule view to see a condensed view of your team's availability.
-To do this, select the drop down menu above your team on the People View of the schedule and select Hide All Details.
+Select the drop-down menu above your team on the People View of the schedule and select Hide All Details.